 Fleishhacker Pool, the largest swimming pool in the United States, was located right next to the San Francisco Zoo for 47 years.
 Its storied history includes movie stars the 1920’s and 1930’s such as Johnny Weismuller, Esther Williams and Ann Curtis.
 The pool — so large that lifeguards used wooden row boats to make their way across — was also used by the military for drills and exercises, and was an ideal pool to host swimming meets and races.
 The pool holds fond memories for many San Franciscans, who to this day can recall when they swam in this colossal pool.

-Fleishhacker Pool closed in 1971.
-After years of deterioration and a lack of modern operational systems, the pool could not meet modern health standards.
-Consideration was given to refurbishing and reopening this historic landmark, but studies showed that public usage was extremely low (22,140 in 1970), the annual operating costs were high ($56,000), and there was little revenue ($6,000) to offset these costs.
+- 1971 - Fleishhacker Pool closes after years of deterioration and a lack of modern operational systems; the pool could not meet modern health standards.
+Though consideration was made to refurbish and reopen this historic landmark, studies showed that public usage was extremely low (22,140 in 1970), annual operating costs were very high ($56,000), and there was little revenue ($6,000) to offset these costs.

-The Parks Commission considered these factors along with the costs of rehabilitating the pool, building, and pipeline, and the relatively easy access to other nearby public swimming facilities.
-The pool lay dormant for several years until it was filled with sand and gravel to serve as an access road for maintenance trucks and as an employee parking lot.
+- 2002 - The pool lay dormant for several years until it was filled with sand and gravel to serve as an access road for maintenance trucks and as an employee parking lot.
 In summer of 2002 it became the site of a secured parking area for visitors to service a new ADA accessible main entrance.